google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/service-workers.md

 separate from a web page, opening the door to features that don't need a web page or user interaction.
 Today, they already include features like [push notifications](/web/updates/2015/03/push-notifications-on-the-open-web) and [background sync](/web/updates/2015/12/background-sync).
-In the future service workers will support other things like periodic sync or geofencing.
+In the future, service workers will support other things like periodic sync or geofencing.
 The core feature discussed in this tutorial is the ability to intercept and handle network requests, including programmatically managing a cache of